NCEAS/vegbank2/helm/README.md

 # Introduction

-This document describes how to deploy the helm chart for VegBank API and the VegBank Postgres Cluster.
+This document describes how to deploy the helm charts for VegBank API and the VegBank Postgres Cluster.
 After installing the helm charts, you should see four pods.
 The vegbank python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pods which contains the database that the API accesses and queries.
 The postgres pods consist of an primary read-write pod and two replica read-only pods.

 ## Requirements